garrandall/popular-music-data/tracks/take-it-easy-mad-lion.md

 ---
 Too many suckers and not enough time
 To buck up all of dem with one clip from mi 9
-To shoot to kill, dem seh mi dont care
+To shoot to kill, dem seh mi don't care
 I try to kill, but it nuh get mi nowhere
 I just put down mi gun inna fi mi suitcase
 Big up mi fist, fi buck off dem face